The Two Types of Implants Available in the United States

 In general, heavy women and those with a more generous amount of breast tissue will enjoy less of an aesthetic advantage with silicone, as both silicone and saline tend to feel soft and natural in women with more breast tissue.
 Hence, the disadvantages of silicone implants are not warranted, and saline is often selected.
 An exception here is with larger implants.
 If a large implant is selected, silicone offers the advantage of a lower rate of downward displacement.

 Women with an intermediate amount of breast tissue will find themselves caught in the middle of this decision.
 For these women, Dr. Loftus recommend they decide which is most important: optimal cosmetic result (silicone) or lower rate of capsular contracture, lower cost, shorter scar, and no need for MRI (saline).
 Once they make this decision, the choice is clear.
+Finally, the Ideal Saline Implant offers the best of both worlds.

 Don’t forget to visit all of the tips this site has to offer on breast augmentation.